DJSeb/kernel-shark-sebanek-gh-mirror/Buglog.md

      most likely be a default behaviour and an optional usage of the task color table (this was the approach chosen for Naps and Stacklook).
 Codewise, the issue must be somewhere in the `importSession` function's calls, but fixing this is beyond the scope of the project.
    - Environment: WSL-openSUSE-Tumbleweed

+ 7. Opening KernelShark without preloading Stacklook in any way and then importing session where Stacklook was loaded will result in a segmentation fault upon button hover.

+   - Status: IGNORED
+   - Cause: Apparently KernelShark doesn't actually load the plugin, at least not fully.
+      This becomes very obvious once no configuration menu is available and program crashes when it would usually work just fine.
+   - Solution: Preload Stacklook.
+Real solution would be fixing this maybe-bug in KernelShark code, but that is beyonf the scope of this project (like bug 6).
+   - Environment: WSL-openSUSE-Tumbleweed